BDNYC/BDNYCdb/README.md

 ## Contributing your datasets

-To contribute to this public repository, just fork this repo, add your data using [astrodbkit](https://github.com/BDNYC/astrodbkit.git), and issue a pull request!
+To contribute to this public repository, fork this repo, add your data using [astrodbkit](https://github.com/BDNYC/astrodbkit.git), and issue a pull request!

 If you are adding spectra, we require the files to be hosted by a public online academic library or similarly long-lived data or research repository.
 All data in the current version are hosted by the [CUNY Academic Works](http://academicworks.cuny.edu).